fssa-batch3/balaji.saravanan__web_project/README.md

         * The item is removed from the user's wishlist.

+ADMIN :

 UPLOAD NEW LEADER PROFILE TO VIEW :  ( COMPLETD )

 * Scenario 1: Successfully uploaded the nEW LEADER PROFILE
     * Steps :
-        1. Login as a USER.
+        1. Login as a admin.
-        2. Navigate to the My products page to ADD the new LEADER PROFILE.
+        2. Navigate to the admin dash board page click create.
         3. Click "Add Leader" button to upload the new LEADER PROFILE.
         4. Enter the required leader profile details such as name, description, and position.
         5. Click the "submit" button to submit the new LEADER PROFILE.